rht-labs/sre-enablement-content/docs/5-incidents-oh-no/1-structured-incident-management.md

-## Incident Management

-### What is an incident?
-### Incident Response Process
+## Pet Battle is getting alerts
+Through out this section, you will recieve several alerts (usually one by one).
+Before starting, define some example priority levels for your application (ie critical, major, minor...)

+Before we start, let's take a look at possible roles during an incident.
+- Primary on-call
-- Incident Commander (IC)
+- Incident Lead (IL)
 - Communications Lead (CL)
 - Operations Lead (OL)
+- Scribe

-The OL and CL report to the IC, no matter the normal reporting line.
+*The OL and CL report to the IC, no matter the normal reporting line.*
+### Example Incident Response Process
+0. On-call SRE gets the alert.
+1. Establish an Incident Lead (or Incident Commander).
+2. Inform

 <!-----
 registry issue: